-While Section 1-56(b)(2) envisions the Illinois Solar for All Program being funded primarily through the state-held Renewable Energy Resources Fund, as and from the utility RPS budgets.
-As of January 13August 23, 2022, the balance of the Renewable Energy Resources Fund is \$-29,265,692 (not including \$108.5 million that has been lent to the state's General Revenue Fund and Health Insurance Reserve Fund as discussed below and not yet repaid),128,888,591,471 while existing commitments from the Fund for contracts from the Supplemental Photovoltaic Procurements total \$42.5 million472 and for Illinois Solar for All from the first three program years, \$52.547.7 million.
-This implies \$80.878.7 million of RERF funds remain available for Illinois Solar for All.
+Section 1-56(b)(2) envisions the Illinois Solar for All Program being funded through the state-held Renewable Energy Resources Fund and from the utility RPS budgets.
+As of August 23, 2022, the balance of the Renewable Energy Resources Fund is \$128,888,591,473 while existing commitments from the Fund for contracts from the Supplemental Photovoltaic Procurements total \$2.5 million474 and for Illinois Solar for All from the first three program years, \$47.7 million.
+This implies \$78.7 million of RERF funds remain available for Illinois Solar for All.
 Prior to the 2018-2019 program year (i.e., at the outset of the Program), before the Agency had paid any administrative costs to its Program Administrator, \$150.0 million of RERF funds were available for Illinois Solar for All; this is the figure the Agency will use in this Section in explaining sub-program allocations from the RERF.